acv-anhph/udemy_nodejs_core/md/big-words-alert.md

 - Magic string: A string that has some special meaning in our code
   - This is bad because it makes it easy for a typo to cause a bug and hard for tools to help us find it

+# Section 6: Asynchronous Code, libuv, The Event Loop, Streams, Files, and more…

+## 42. Javascript Aside: Javascript is Synchronous

+- Asynchronous: More than one process running simultaneously

+  - Node does things asynchronously.
+V8 does not.

+- Synchronous: One process executing at a time
+  - Javascript is synchronous.
+Think of it as only one line of code executing at atime.
+  - Nodejs is asynchronous.

+## 44. libuv, The Event Loop, and Non-Blocking Asynchronous Execution

+- Non-blocking: doing other things without stopping your programming from running
+  - This is made possible by Node's doing things asynchronously